nana-08/SPY/README.md

 # Additions by Loona, Jules and Nassim
 ## Variables
 The notion of variable is now represented by the weight of the player.
 Some levels may need the player to be heavier, and weigh a specific number of kg to open doors.
 Now, doors can also be opened by activating floor switches and not only consoles.
 The floor switches are activated when the player is stepping on them with the right weight.
-The total weight of the player is shown on the screen when relevant (i.e in levels when a door needs to be opened by a floor switch).
+The total weight of the player is shown on the screen.
+The player has to be the exact same weight as the floor switch indicates: either way the switch will not be activated.

 ## Functions
 The notion of function is represented by the action of picking up and dropping batteries.
-The player can encounter piles of batteries in some levels, and choose the amount of batteries to carry (the parameter of the function:).
-When executed, the function adds the weight of the batteries to the current weight of the robot.
+The player can encounter piles of batteries in some levels, and choose the amount of batteries (in kg) to carry/drop (the parameter of the function).
+When executed, the function adds/substracts the weight of the batteries to the current weight of the robot.